 “The audience outside Japan has become more visible – and they’ve had to take that into account.”.

-In the anime industry 5 years ago, a new Anime series released once a month.
+In the anime industry 5 years ago, a new Anime series was released once a month.
 Now, the situation has drastically changed.
-As of the huge demand in this industry, we see new Animes/Manga coming out within days.
-Talking about Animes, we have been seeing huge growth in the Cosplayer industry too.
+As of the huge demand in this industry, we see new anime/Manga coming out within days.
+Talking about anime, we have been seeing huge growth in the Cosplayer industry too.

 Future Scenario Of Anime Industry, Globally